Previous Article: How to Observe Passover

 “…But your job is not to decide whether this law is right or wrong, but to obey it…” [TLB].

-The foot washing ceremony is about service to others, participating in living God’s way of life.
+The foot washing ceremony is about service to others, being prepared to participate God’s way of life.

 Christ came to live God's way of life, fully and completely.
 The way he lived his life is to be an example for us and what Peter was saying by refusing to let Christ wash his feet was,